 It’s Carapelli, and I bought it on ridiculous sale several months ago – before knowing any of this information.
 There’s a little stamp on the back that says it’s made from different olive oils from four countries – Italy, Spain, Greece and Tunisia.

 My guess is that if you’re taking olive oils pressed in four different countries, with four totally different suppliers, the chances of contamination, subpar quality, or unscrupulous “cutting in” of other oils is really high.
 I don’t know this to be fact, but given everything I’ve just learned, I’d say it’s highly likely.

 Especially when you consider that Carapelli was one of the brands on the “fraudulently labeled” list.

 So look for olive oils that are produced in one country only.
+Like this one (which is my personal fave).
 And, again, if you can talk to the business that sells it, you can find out all the information you need to make a conscious choice.